Mely G. Tan: Academic activities and activism

 In August 1968, Tan returned to Indonesia.
 Within a few months, she had become head of a subdivision at the Indonesian Institute of Sciences.
+During this period, she also concentrated on advancing the teaching and study of sociology at the University of Indonesia.
 In the early 1970s, she became involved in discussions for the economic development of Indonesia.
 In an article in Tempo, Tan argued for development to use local materials, manufacturers, and equipment.
 Afterwards, Tan later took numerous jobs as a lecturer.
-From 1968 to 1997, Tan taught women’s studies at the University of Indonesia.
+From 1968 to 1997, Tan taught women's studies at the University of Indonesia.
 During the same period, she taught at the Jakarta Police Academy.
-From 1997 – 2001, Tan became the head of the research department at the Catholic University of Jakarta.
-She currently works as a lecturer on Police Practices at the University of Indonesia.
+She taught at the Center for Southeast Asian Studies at the University of Kyoto, Japan, from 1986 to 1987.